ksclarke/vertx-s3-service/README.md

     [vertx-s3]
     aws_secret_access_key = YOUR_SECRET_KEY
     aws_access_key_id = YOUR_ACCESS_KEY

+If you do not already have a `default` profile in this credentials file, you will also need to add:

+    [default]
+    aws_secret_access_key = YOUR_SECRET_KEY
+    aws_access_key_id = YOUR_ACCESS_KEY

+If you do have a default you don't need to change it's values.
+It's presence is detected by some of the tests, but they don't care about the values found (i.e., they don't try to use it to communicate with S3).

 The test bucket name will be taken from the settings.xml file.
 Once all this is done, the build can be run with the integration tests by supplying the `s3it` profile name at build time: